refinedev/refine/documentation/blog/2024-06-20-framer-motion.md

 #### Use cases of the useTransform hook.

-An example is to utilise the `useTransform` hook to animate the background parameters of an element on hover.
+An example is to utilize the `useTransform` hook to animate the background parameters of an element on hover.

 **Code:**